ttasterisco/ttasterisco.github.com/_posts/2013-11-22-bitcoin-and-the-future.md

 summary: The importance of a decentralized digital cryptocurrency in a digital and service based society, or why Bitcoin will win.
 ---

-The importance of a decentralized digital cryptocurrency in a digital and service based society, or why Bitcoin will win.

-November'13 has seen another rebirth for Bitcoin.
-The value has soared and with it, the number of mainstream media appearences and discussion around the Globe.
-Here, I argue that Bitcoin will be the cherry on top of the Digital Economy, as envisioned by its creator.
+November'13 has seen another rebirth for Bitcoin (the first being in April'13).
+The value has soared and the digital currency has breaken into mainstream media and foastered discussions around the Globe.
+Here, I argue (without any facts) that Bitcoin will be the cherry on top of the Digital Economy.
+I am one of the creators of [Bitcoin Pulse](http://www.bitcoinpulse.com).

 ## Neo-Money
 Bitcoin certainly seems too good to be true.
 Created by an anonymous crypto-genius with the pseudonym "Satoshi Nakamoto" and named with the most simple concatenation possible ("bit" + "coin" - why wasn't this taken yet?!), it came to "disrupt" the old money establishment that has been abusing the trust of consumers.
 How much more Hollywoodesque can you get?